Custom domain setup

 Within your email, replace yourdomain.org with your custom domain name.
 With some domain registrars, the name is not required.

 If you want to set up your custom domain yourself, following the instructions below.

-We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup example and Network Solutions DNS Setup Example.
+We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup instructions and Network Solutions DNS Setup Example.
 Even if you are using a different domain registrar, you might still find these two examples helpful.